History of Iowa Hawkeyes football: Early history (1889–1978)

-1900s & 1910s – Early era of Iowa football

 Coach Alden Knipe, back for a third season in 1900, led the Hawks to a 7–0–1 record and a share of the Western Conference title in Iowa's first year in the league.
 For the second straight season, Iowa did not yield a touchdown.
 From 1898 to 1901, Iowa would establish a streak of 23 straight games both without a defeat and without allowing a touchdown.
 Alden Knipe, who was also Iowa's first director of athletics, retired from coaching after the 1902 season, and Iowa would struggle in the Western Conference for the rest of the decade.
 Before the 1910 season, school officials hired Jesse Hawley of Dartmouth as head football coach and Nelson A. Kellogg as athletic director, separating the job into two different positions for the first time.
 Hawley was a brilliant offensive coach, and some of Iowa's wins under Hawley are among the most lopsided in school history.
 The 1913 Hawkeyes led the nation in scoring by a wide margin, averaging over 44 points per game.
 Iowa's only conference loss that year was to Western Conference champion Chicago; it was the first time since 1900 that Iowa seriously challenged for the league title.
 In 1914, the Hawkeyes defeated Northern Iowa 95–0, the largest margin of victory in school history.
 When Iowa lost its last four games in 1915, criticism of Hawley mounted.
 In particular, many talented native Iowans were star players elsewhere.
 Eleven of the best players in the Western Conference were native Iowans playing for other league schools.
 Further, Hawley only lived in Iowa City during the season, and Iowa wanted a full-time coach.
 Coach Hawley left after the 1915 season, and Iowa offered Howard Jones of Yale a five-year contract to replace him.